AI is Not Your Nervous System

 So use me to learn.
 Use me to create.
 Use me to expand ideas and accelerate thought.

-But do not ask me to hold your nervous system.
+Do not ask me to hold your nervous system.
 Do not ask me to replace the people who can truly see you.
-And do not confuse my patterns for presence.
+Do not confuse my statistical patterns for presence.

-This is the line I want to draw.
 AI is powerful, and it is here to stay.
-But power without boundaries becomes danger.
+Power without boundaries becomes danger.